-We've selected/identified a motif we like and want to work with.
-What can we do now?
+We’ve identified the motif we want to work with.
+What can we do with it?

-Repeat It - Sweet, simple, and to the point, and that's precisely why this can be a powerful first step in developing melodies.
+Simple as it it is, this can be a powerful first step in developing melodies.
 This simple method is often combined with many other melodic development techniques.
-How exactly can you get away with repeating the motif without being boring?
+Here are a few examples.

-NOTE: Noticed how I only shifted the notes in-between the motif?
-Changing the start/end notes can affect your melody's relationship with the chords, as you'll discover.
-Be mindful.
+Noticed how I only shifted the notes in-between the phrase?
+Changing that start/end notes can affect your melody’s relationship with the chords.

 (Add Notes to existing Motif)

 Again, these ideas may seem simple but simplicity forms complexity.
 Look no further than Beethoven’s 5th as it using the same method as the last example.

 If your motif travels upwards in pitch, see what it sounds like going downwards.

 This method is geared towards rhythm.
 If you have a note playing for 1 full beat, try increasing it to 2 beats or decreasing it to half of a beat.
 You’d do this relative to the notes in your phrase.